 Because of the added power, the Mazdaspeed Miata’s clutch, driveshaft, 6-speed manual, and the limited-slip differential are strengthened compared to the standard NB.
 It also has upgraded Bilstein shocks, stiffer springs, larger front and rear anti-roll bars, and a front strut-tower brace.
 Plus, the Mazdaspeed model rides lower than the base NB Mazda Miata and has wider tires.
 Unfortunately, although MT reports the larger Racing Hart wheels are lighter than stock, Jason-Parker.net reports they’re actually heavier than other NB wheels.

 Did all these mods make a difference?
 Yes.
 Compared to the stock NB, the Mazdaspeed Miata has noticeably less roll and more grip, Road & Track reports.
 And while the turbo doesn’t add a lot of power, it also has very little lag.
-The steering is also even sharper, and while the ride is firmer, it’s not overly stiff.
+And while the ride is firm, it isn’t overly so.